Welcome to NCR's

 Non-compete clause in Serbia under employment law

-Non-compete clause in Serbia: What employers and employees should know
+Non-compete clause in Serbia: What an employer and employee should know

-Non-compete clause in Serbia is broadly used institute in employment contracts in Serbia, aiming to protect employer position in certain circumstances.
-This clause is prescribed ...
+The non-compete clause is broadly used institute in employment contracts in Serbia, aiming to protect employer position in certain circumstances.
+This clause is prescribed in ...

 Read More →